Customer Experience

 • Measure CES by asking questions like, “How easy was it to complete your purchase/request?” and rating the effort required to complete an action on a scale from 1 to 7.
 (1 = Very difficult, 7 = Very easy)

-Why does CES matter in CX design?
+Why does CES matter in customer experience design?

 Customers stick around when interactions are effortless – the lower the effort, the better the experience for them!
 A high CES indicates a smoother experience, which leads to higher customer satisfaction and retention.